Raleigh Trafficking and Drug Crimes Criminal Defense Lawyers

 Potential consequences go beyond prison time and fines.
 If convicted, you will have a permanent criminal record, available to any potential employer, loan officer, school admissions officer or landlord who runs a background check.

 Drug convictions have a particularly negative effect on students.
-When complete the FAFSA, you must answer the question about whether you’ve been convicted of a drug-related offense.
+When completing the FAFSA, you must answer the question about whether you’ve been convicted of a drug-related offense.
 If you answer “Yes,” you will be ineligible for federal financial aid unless you complete a certain program.
 Current federal financial aid recipients may be required to pay a portion back.

-Colleges such as North Carolina State University (NCSU), Wake Technical Community College (Wake Tech), Meredith College, William Peace University, Shaw University, Duke University, and UNC – Chapel Hill have conduct review boards who can suspend you from campus for drug charges and/or convictions.
+Colleges such as North Carolina State University (NCSU), Wake Technical Community College (Wake Tech), Meredith College, William Peace University, Shaw University, Duke University, and UNC – Chapel Hill have conducted review boards that can suspend you from campus for drug charges and/or convictions.

 Drug charges, both state and federal, have serious consequences in North Carolina.
 If you are facing an offense relating to a controlled substance, a Raleigh drug crimes lawyer from Coolidge Law Firm can help you obtain the best results.
 Our experienced criminal drug defense attorney will develop a strategy that will make the prosecutors do their job and prove their case before ever negotiating a plea bargain.
 Contact us today at (919) 239-8448 or fill out the form below for a free consultation.

 We represent clients in state and federal court throughout Wake County, including Raleigh, Wake Forest, Cary, Morrisville, and Garner.